 Colorado Minimum Wage

-Colorado’s minimum wage is currently $12.32 per hour—more than the $7.25 federal minimum wage.
-For tipped employees, no more than $3.02 per hour in tips can be used to reach the minimum wage.
-If an employee’s tips plus the cash wage do not equal $12.32 per hour, the business must make up the difference.
+Colorado’s minimum wage is currently $13.65 per hour—more than the $7.25 federal minimum wage.
+The tipped minimum wage is $10.63 per hour.
+If an employee’s tips plus the cash wage do not equal $13.65 per hour, the business must make up the difference.

 If you have employees who are eligible for overtime pay, you must calculate their overtime as 1.5 times their regular rate.
 An employee is eligible for overtime if they have worked: